If you’re trying to drive book sales, running ad campaigns is a great way to reach both existing fans and new readers.

 —Alex Nicolajsen, Director of Social Media & Digital Sales at Kensington Publishing Corp.

 While CTR is a great way to determine whether your ad is engaging the readers who see it, it’s important to remember that the CTR doesn’t always tell the whole story.
-The conversion rate will tell you how likely it is that readers who click on an ad actually buy a book.
+Tracking sales on your retailers allows you to assess how effective your ads are at getting readers to purchase your books.

-What’s something surprising or unexpected you’ve learned about your targeting on the BookBub Ads platform?
+What’s something surprising or unexpected you’ve learned about your BookBub Ads targeting?

 BookBub readers are worth a higher CPC